<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 2. Go through your emails.

-3. If a read receipt is requested for a specific email, a pop-up will appear after opening the email with the prompt: One or more senders in this conversation have requested a read receipt.
+3. If a read receipt is requested for a specific email, this pop-up will appear after opening the email with the prompt: One or more senders in this conversation have requested a read receipt.

 4. Click on the blue Send receipts button to send the notification to the sender immediately.

 The read receipt feature in Gmail is a great sales tool for beginners and small teams.
+But how can you tell if an email has been read without a read receipt?
+Here's some good news for you:

 What is Email Tracking?

-It differs from a Gmail read receipt in that it works behind the scenes to inconspicuously send notifications to senders.
-Usually, it offers more insightful details (i.e., open rates, times, and link click-through rates).
+It differs from Gmail read receipts because it works behind the scenes to inconspicuously send notifications to senders.
+It usually offers more insightful details (e.g., open rates, times, and link click-through rates).
+Plus, it works in a very particular way.
+There is an invisible tracker, which is actually a one-pixel by one-pixel image that gets downloaded when a user opens the message.

 Cirrus Insight offers both email and link tracking to help you determine when a lead is hot with information to help you personalize your follow-up strategy and close more deals.